 First, we assure you we did not get your credit card or PayPal account information by nefarious means.
 Second, we will never charge you without your consent.
-There are two reasons an unfamiliar payment might appear on your credit card or PayPal account.
+There are a few reasons an unfamiliar payment might appear on your credit card or PayPal account.

 If the unauthorized charge was made for the Mac app via Apple, you will need to reach out to them directly for a refund.